Abbaln/Boiler-RoomV40/README.md

 - I then checked its responsiveness, which required some media queries, so I asked it to make the page responsive down to the smallest screen width 320px
 - I added a background image and asked the AI to make sure the background image stays centered on smaller screens (SO helpful!!)

-All in all it was a very useful tool which saved me a lot of time, I think if I did not have accessibility tools such as WAVE and lighthouse then the page would be less functional.
-But I will definitely use this tool in the future for the basic layout of my pages.
+All in all it was a very useful tool which saved me a lot of time, I think if I did not have accessibility tools such as WAVE and lighthouse then the page would be less functional for people using page reader, or other accessibility features.
+Because my page was rather simple I found the code easy to wokr with and not many problems arose.
+I did find when trying to work out some bugs on other pages that it can be challenging to know where the bugs are and how to fix them without causing a domino effect of chaos.
+I believe over time and with practice it can get easier to work with AI as a tool, but I don't feel fully resplaceable yet...
+I will definitely use this tool in the future for the basic layout of my pages.

 Anton
 Jag använde också Cursor, smidigt verktyg.